Dictatorship of Alfredo Stroessner: Creating a multiparty dictatorship

 Under "liberalization", Ynsfrán, the master of the machinery of terror, began to outlive his usefulness to Stroessner.
 Ynsfrán opposed political liberalization and was unhappy with Stroessner's increasingly clear intention to stay as President for life.
 A May 1966 police corruption scandal gave Stroessner a convenient way to dismiss Ynsfrán in November.
+His replacement, Sabino Augusto Montanaro (a member of the "Cuatrinomio de Oro", a group of politicians intimately connected to Stroessner) continued the same violent policies.
 In August 1967, after the Constitutional Assembly elections a new Constitution created the two-house Paraguayan legislature and formally allowed Stroessner to serve for two more five-year presidential terms.
 In 1968 elections and 1973 elections opposition parties were allowed to win seats.
 In 1977 new Constitution Assembly elections were held and Constitution was amended removing all Presidential term limits allowing Stroessner to win 1978 elections.

 Growing opposition

 By skillfully balancing the military and the Colorado Party, Stroessner remained very much in control.
 He was increasingly being challenged in ways that showed that his control was not complete.
 For example, in November 1974, police units captured seven guerrillas in a farmhouse outside of Asunción.
 When the prisoners were interrogated, it was found they were planning to assassinate Stroessner and had information that could have come only from a high Colorado official.
 With the party hierarchy suddenly under suspicion, Stroessner ordered the arrest and interrogation of over 1,000 senior officials and party members.
 He also dispatched agents to Argentina and Brazil to kidnap suspects among the exiled Colorados.
 A massive purge of the party followed.
 Although the system survived, it was shaken.
 More mass arrests followed during the Painful Easter of 1976.

 Beginning in the late 1960s, leaders in the Roman Catholic Church persistently criticized Stroessner's successive extensions of his stay in office and his treatment of political prisoners.
 The regime responded by closing Roman Catholic publications and newspapers, expelling non-Paraguayan priests, and harassing the church's attempts to organize the rural poor.
 Despite all this, the Church still managed to print the newspaper Sendero.

 The regime also increasingly came under international fire in the 1970s for human rights abuses, including allegations of torture and murder.
 In 1978 the Inter-American Commission on Human Rights convinced an annual meeting of foreign ministers at the OAS to pass a resolution calling on Paraguay to improve its human rights situation.
 In 1980 the Ninth Organization of American States General Assembly, meeting in La Paz, Bolivia, condemned human rights violations in Paraguay, describing torture and disappearances as "an affront to the hemisphere's conscience".
 International groups also charged that the military had killed 30 peasants and arrested 300 others after the peasants had protested against encroachments on their land by government officials.
 (See Genocide of indigenous peoples in Paraguay.)